nttcom/terraform-provider-ecl/website/docs/r/imagestorages_image_v2.html.markdown

 * `verify_checksum` - (Optional) If false, the checksum will not be verified once the image is finished uploading.
 Defaults to true.

 * `visibility` - (Optional) Scope of image accessibility.
-Must be one of "public", "private".
-Defaults to "private".
+Must be one of "public", "private", "shared".

 * `peroperties` - (Optional) A map of key/value pairs to set freeform information about an image.